lagom/lagom/docs/manual/scala/guide/cluster/PersistentEntity.md

 @[event-handler](code/docs/home/scaladsl/persistence/Post2.scala)

-You should define one event handler for each event class that the entity can persists.
+You should define one event handler for each event class that the entity can persist.

 The event handler returns the new state.
 The state must be immutable, so you return a new instance of the state.
 Current state is passed as a parameter to the event handler function.
 The same event handlers are also used when the entity is started up to recover its state from the stored events.